oauth2-proxy/oauth2-proxy/README.md

 google_auth_proxy
 =================

-A reverse proxy that acts as an authentication layer using Google Oauth2 to validate individual accounts, or a whole google apps domain.
+A reverse proxy that provides authentication using Google OAuth2 to validate individual accounts, or a whole google apps domain.